 The young Queen Victoria’s struggle to gain the throne

-Queen Victoria (1819-1901) witnessed immense change over the course of her 63-year reign – and is today the second longest reigning monarch in history.
-But her path to the throne wasn’t always easy.
-Born into a succession crisis, Victoria was an unlikely candidate for the throne: she was fifth in line at the time of her birth, and her father was the fourth child of the reigning king, George III.
+Queen Victoria is the second-longest-reigning monarch in British history – she reigned for almost 64 years, from 1837 until her death in 1901.
+But her path to the throne wasn’t easy: born into a succession crisis, Victoria was fifth in line at the time of her birth, and her father was the fourth child of the reigning king, George III.
 So how did Victoria become queen?
-And why did she succeed her uncle King William IV after his death?
+And why did she succeed her uncle King William IV?
+Dr Kate Williams reveals all...

 “A woman on the throne of England – how ridiculous!”

 These words were uttered by Prince George of Cambridge, after he’d been pushed far from the succession by his plump little cousin, Princess Victoria.
 And many at the time agreed with his assessment.
 Even worse, as the queen herself put it, “I was the first person ever to bear the name Victoria”.
 Astonishingly to us for whom the word ‘Victorian’ seems so categorically English, it was then regarded as an absurd, invented name.
 Still worse, it had a French origin, and France had been until only a few years back the country’s great enemy.
 It might be compared to ‘Kylia’, if Australia had recently been at war with Britain.

 The little princess was further hampered by other matters: an unprepossessing appearance, shyness, a wilful temper, and, most of all, a greedy mother who wished to use her daughter as a tool to power.
 But Victoria was also spirited, vibrant and determined, and, from a young age, determined to be queen.